betterscientificsoftware/bssw.io/Articles/Blog/ApolloGuidanceComputerPart2.md

 spacecraft motions and developing numerical algorithms capable of utilizing the available data to estimate control responses would provide the essentail control

-There was no "secondary memory" in the AGC.
-All software and data had to fit within the rope memory.

 This were primarily a concern during powered flight (velocity changes)...when the main engine.
-So, a Moon mission was typically broken down into pieces, each piece focusing on the specifics of the velocity manuervers required for that portion of the mission.
+So, a Moon mission was typically broken down into pieces, each piece focusing on the specifics of the

+velocity manuervers required for that portion of the mission.
 Those involving motions near the Moon were the most crucial.
 Lunar Orbit Insertion...there's an app for that, Lunar Landing...there's an app for that, Lunar liftoff...there's an app for that and Lunar Orbit Rendevouz.
 Abort scenarious .
 Without a doubt, the single most important being Lunar landing and

+## Core Memory Size: A Fundamental Constraint

+Although IBM-developed triple redundant Auxiliary Tape Memory<sup>[10]</sup> had been used in the Gemini Guidance Computer<sup>[9]</sup>, magnetic tape, drum or disk was considered unsuitable for Apollo due to reliability, power and/or weight considerations.
+Consequently, all software and data for Apollo needed to fit within the AGC's *core* memory.
+1962 estimates placed memory requirements for Apollo guidance software at 4Kb.
+Even after several increases in memory size between 1962 and 1966 by nearly an order of magnitude software programs that had been so far developed exceeded the memory capacity of the machine.

+## Evolving Hardware and Requirements
 There were three major approaches for landing on the Moon by Kennedy's deadline.
 Each involved substantially different vehicles and mission scenarios.
 It would be a full year before NASA had selected Lunar Orbit Rendevous